-Tamago Kake Gohan is a dish boasting immense popularity in Japan, requiring nothing more than egg, rice, and soy sauce.
-Despite its simplicity and ease of preparation, it allows you to enjoy the rich, full-bodied flavor of egg.
+Tamago Kake Gohan is an easy-to-make dish that is hugely popular in Japan, requiring nothing more than an egg, rice, and soy sauce.
+Despite its simplicity and ease of preparation, it allows you to enjoy the delightful combination of the egg’s richness and the umami of soy sauce.

 Jump to: